nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 let descriptor2 = Reflect.getOwnPropertyDescriptor(2, "name");
 ```

-The `Object.getOwnPropertyDescriptor()` method returns `undefined` because it coerces `2` into an object and that object doesn't have a `name` property.
+The `Object.getOwnPropertyDescriptor()` method returns `undefined` because it coerces `2` into an object, and that object has no `name` property.
 This is the standard behavior of the method when a property with the given name isn't found on an object.
-However, when `Reflect.getOwnPropertyDescriptor()` is called, an error is thrown immediately because it does not accept primitive values for the first argument.
+When `Reflect.getOwnPropertyDescriptor()` is called, however, an error is thrown immediately because that method doesn't accept primitive values for the first argument.

 ### The `ownKeys` Trap